 NORTH EAST IOWA BARNS

 Marlow-Saak barn, 1431 Pole Line Road, Waukon, (Allamakee County)-From Decorah, take Highway 9 to Pole Line Road (near Waukon).
 Turn north and go across old Highway 9 onto the gravel (still Pole Line).
 First farm on right.
 Barn, built in 1890s, is 70x40.
-Saak family names are on interior.”As an immigrant form England and recent American citizen, I have come to realize Midwestern barns are like the churches and cathedrals of Europe in scale and importance to the landscape,” wrote the owner.
+Saak family names are on interior.
+"As an immigrant from England and recent American citizen, I have come to realize Midwestern barns are like the churches and cathedrals of Europe in scale and importance to the landscape," wrote the owner.

 Hotvedt barn, 1996 County Road A 14, west of Hesper on the state line-(Winneshiek County).
 John McMullens bought farm from government in 1852 for $1.25 and acre.
-Nearby Mable, Minnesota’s steam engine days started on the farm.
-Farm was in family until 1990.
+Nearby, Mable Minnesota's steam engine days started on the farm.

 Geschke barn, 1744 McCloud, New Hampton (Chickasaw County)-Go two miles north of New Hampton on US 63 (mile marker #207).
 Barn, on a hill on US 63, was built in the 1940s.